sebastien-forestier/NIPS2016/README.md

 cd ~/catkin_ws/fuzz.sh
 ./fuzz.sh
 ```
-The BASH script hereabove setups ROS vairable to use `fuzz.local` as the ROS master.
+The BASH script here above setups ROS variable to use `fuzz.local` as the ROS master.
 Then choose to start either the services/publishers OR the full experiment (services/publishers + controller) on your workstation, 3 or 3bis.

 ### 3. Services and publishers only